BitBagCommerce/SyliusElasticsearchPlugin/UPGRADE.md

 * sylius < 1.9 compatibility break.
 Main reason was a change in sylius behat context from "this product has text attribute" to "this product has a text attribute" and notation change

-* symfony <5 compatibility break.
-Main reason was removed the support for Symfony's Templating component and changes in Form Factory Interface
+* symfony <4.4 compatibility break.
+Main reason was removed the support for Symfony Templating component and changes in Form Factory Interface

 * `Symfony\Component\BrowserKit\Client` was replaced by `Symfony\Component\BrowserKit\AbstractBrowser`